nil-two/lclip/README.md

 Other Specification
 -------------------

-- Default storage path is `~/.lclip.json`
+- Default storage path is `~/.lclip.json`.
-  - You can change the storage path by setting `$LCLIP_PATH`
+  - You can change the storage path by setting `$LCLIP_PATH`.
-- If not exist exists storage, storage will be created.
+- Create storage if it doesn't exist.

 License
 -------